Robert Samstein, MD, PhD

 PhD student

 Prerna is a PhD student in the Immunology training area.
 She completed her undergraduate education in India and moved to the US to pursue a master’s degree in immunology.
-Her research interests focus on using computational and molecular approaches to understand mechanisms of resistance to immunotherapy.
+Her research interests focus on understanding mechanisms of resistance to immunotherapy by studying the effect of mutations on tumor microenvironment.
 Outside of lab you can find her trying to convince her dog to visit local breweries, bakeries and hiking trails with her.

 Tony Chung